 Many thanks to the parishioners who have graciously donated blood at our previous Blood Drives and to those who offered but fell under the requirement margin.
-Our next Blood Drive will be in August 2022.
+Our next Blood Drive will be January 29, 2023.

 Your blood donations make it possible for us to continue our Blood Assurance Program.
 Please contact Susan Hankel in the Church Office if you or a family member receives a blood transfusion or blood products, and we will contact OLOL to give credits to their account.

 Blood Donation Requirements